abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-actuator.md

 1. By using `spring.profiles.active=local` Spring will look for a file **application-local.yml** and will try to load configurations.
 We can specify the management endpoints that we need for development/production by following this approach.

+The source code is available at: [WF GitHub](https://github.wellsfargo.com/app-ebst/wf-reactive-project-starter)